1804 Haitian massacre: Haitian Revolution

 Dessalines came to power after France's defeat and subsequent evacuation from what was previously known as Saint-Domingue.
 In November 1803, three days after Rochambeau's forces surrendered, Dessalines ordered the execution of 800 French soldiers who had been left behind due to illness during the evacuation.
 He did guarantee the safety of the remaining white civilian population.
 However, Jeremy Popkin writes that statements by Dessalines such as "There are still French on the island, and still you considered yourselves free," spoke of a hostile attitude toward the remaining white minority.

-Rumors about the white population suggested that they would try to leave the country to convince foreign powers to invade and reintroduce slavery.
-Discussions between Dessalines and his advisers openly suggested that the white population should be put to death for the sake of national security.
-Whites trying to leave Haiti were prevented from doing so.

-On 1 January 1804, Dessalines proclaimed Haiti an independent nation.
-Mid-February, Dessalines told some cities (Léogâne, Jacmel, Les Cayes) to prepare for mass massacres.
-On 22 February 1804, he signed a decree ordering that all whites in all cities should be put to death.
-The weapons used should be silent weapons such as knives and bayonets rather than gunfire, so that the killing could be done more quietly, and avoid warning intended victims by the sound of gunfire and thereby giving them the opportunity to escape.
+On 1 January 1804, Dessalines proclaimed Haiti an independent nation as the first modern independent Black republic.

 Massacre

 During February and March, Dessalines traveled among the cities of Haiti to assure himself that his orders were carried out.
 Despite his orders, the massacres were often not carried out until he visited the cities in person.